 This post is sponsored by the Ohio Venture Association.

-Members may attend the luncheon for $25 with a reservation or $35 without a reservation.
-For non-members, the cost is $45 with a reservation or $55 without a reservation.
-To register, go to www.ohioventure.org.
+The cost of the lunch is $25 for members with a reservation or $35 without a reservation.
+Non-members pay $45 with a reservation or $55 without a reservation.
+To register, visit the Ohio Venture Association’s website: www.ohioventure.org.